🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 But before you go and break out your pellet gun, show some restraint and compassion and think twice.
 Not only can you be fined for killing an endangered or threatened species, but it's just not the right thing to do.

-This also goes for using any chemicals that could leak into the waterways.
+This also applies to any chemicals that could leak into the waterways.
 Be sure that whatever boat pest control you're using is non-toxic and isn't going to kill off any fish or wildlife.

 Still have questions about this?
 I'd always recommend that you contact your state's local Department of Natural Resources to find out more.